PGY2 Thrombosis and Hemostasis Management Residency

 Johns Hopkins Hospital is an 1194-bed academic medical center and level 1 trauma center in Baltimore, MD.
 We established our novel anticoagulation and hemostatic stewardship program in 2017 and are national leaders in this growing area of practice.
 The Department of Pharmacy, consistent with the mission of Johns Hopkins Medicine, places a priority on patient care, teaching and research.

-The Thrombosis and Hemostasis PGY2 residency program is designed to provide advanced training in clinical pharmacy practice, research, and education focusing on of patients with thrombotic and hemostatic disorders.
-Learning experiences include but are not limited to benign hematology, anticoagulation stewardship, cardiovascular intensive care units (medical and surgical), general cardiology, ambulatory anticoagulation management (adult and pediatrics), and medication safety.
+The Thrombosis and Hemostasis Management PGY2 residency program is designed to provide advanced training in clinical pharmacy practice, research, and education focusing on patients with thrombotic and hemostatic disorders.
+Learning experiences include but are not limited to benign hematology and hematology consults, anticoagulation stewardship, cardiovascular intensive care units (medical and surgical), general cardiology, neurosciences critical care unit, ambulatory anticoagulation management (adults), hemophilia clinic, and medication safety.
 Dedicated research time will be provided.

 Kathryn Dane, Pharm.D., BCPS

 PGY2 Thrombosis and Hemostasis Management Residency Program Director

 From the 1889 opening of The Johns Hopkins Hospital, to the opening of the School of Medicine four years later, there emerged the concept of combining research, teaching and patient care.
 This model, the first of its kind, would lead to a national and international reputation for excellence and discovery.Today, Johns Hopkins uses one overarching name—Johns Hopkins Medicine—to identify its entire medical enterprise.
 This $6.7 billion system unites the physicians and scientists of the Johns Hopkins University School of Medicine with the health professionals and facilities that make up the broad, integrated Johns Hopkins Health System.